Marshfield station: Ridership

 In 1900, the earliest year data is available, Marshfield served 499,538 "L" passengers.
-Afterwards, ridership steadily increased throughout the following decades until it peaked at 1,538,319 in 1926.
+Afterwards, ridership steadily increased until it peaked at 1,538,319 in 1926.
 Ridership last exceeded one million in 1929 before declining substantially to roughly 1900s levels.
 In the last full year of its operation, 1953, Marshfield served 688,433 passengers on the "L", a 3.48 percent decline from the 713,264 of 1951; ridership statistics are unavailable throughout the entire "L" for 1952.
 For the part of 1954 it was open, Marshfield served 135,928 passengers.

 For 1953, Marshfield was in the exact middle of the main line's ridership, surpassing Racine and Franklin/Van Buren but underperforming Canal and Halsted.
-For the "L" system as a whole, Marshfield's 1951 performance made it the 65th-busiest of 131 "L" stations that were at least partially-staffed at the beginning of the year, while in 1953 it was the 68th-busiest of 137 such stations.
+With respect to the "L" system as a whole, Marshfield's 1951 performance made it the 65th-busiest of 131 stations that were at least partially-staffed at the beginning of the year, while in 1953 it was the 68th-busiest of 137 such stations.
 Accounting for the part of 1954 it was open, it had the 114th-highest patronage out of those 137 stations.
 These statistics only measured the number of passengers who originated a trip from Marshfield rather than used it as a transfer, so are likely underestimates of the true patronage of the station.

-Although the CA&E did not collect ridership statistics by station, the railroad's total ridership was less than four million annually starting in 1949, and declining in that period of time.
+Although the CA&E did not collect ridership statistics by station, the railroad's total ridership was less than four million annually, and declining, in the period from 1949.
 After the September 1953 suspension of direct "one-seat ride" service into Chicago, the railroad lost half of these riders by December as riders opted instead for the nearby Chicago and North Western Railroad (C&NW, modern-day Union Pacific West Line) or automobiles to get into the city.
 Faced with this onslaught, the CA&E discontinued passenger service altogether at midday on July 3, 1957.
 Passengers who had taken the morning trains to Chicago were caught unaware by this development and had to find alternative transportation home.